tnichols217/notes/MUTH 104/Final/Maple Leaf Rag.md

 ## Scott Joplin

+> [!col]
+>> [!col-md]
-- Son of a freed slave, had a harsh upbringing
+>> - Son of a freed slave, had a harsh upbringing
-- Worked as a railroad worker before quitting to be a composer
+>> - Worked as a railroad worker before quitting to be a composer
-- Wanted to popularize and make ragtime an upperclass musical experience
+>> - Wanted to popularize and make ragtime an upperclass musical experience
-- Did not make much money and found it hard to find investors, eventually orchestrated his own pieces at a huge economic cost
+> - Did not make much money and found it hard to find investors, eventually orchestrated his own pieces at a huge economic cost
-- Died of syphilis at the age of 48, whilst orchestrating Treemonisha
+> - Died of syphilis at the age of 48, whilst orchestrating Treemonisha

 ---